 Running successful Google Ads campaigns is challenging.

-Take these four key factors into consideration and you will see monumental results from your marketing campaigns.
+Take these four key factors into consideration and you will see monumental results from your PPC marketing campaigns.

 The article should take about 15 mins to read and if you have any questions drop me a line.

-- Some Assumptions
+- Introduction and some Assumptions

 - Why Google Ads Matter